almibe/ligature-desktop/README.md

 An implementation of Ligature targeting the JS ecosystem mostly written in TypeScript.
 See https://github.com/almibe/ligature-specification for the Ligature specification.

+## Status

+This project is in the middle of rewrite, so docs/code aren't up to date.

 ## Sub-packages

 This repo contains multiple packages.